MicrosoftDocs/msteams-docs/msteams-platform/messaging-extensions/how-to/search-commands/define-search-command.md

 Messaging extension search commands allow your users to search external systems and insert the results of that search into a message in the form of a card.

 [!NOTE]
-> Result card size limit is 28kb.
-If the result card size is over 28kb, it will not be sent.
+> Result card size limit is 28KB, beyond the limit, message is not sent.

 ## Choose messaging extension invoke locations

-The first thing you need to decide is where your search command can be invoked from.
-Your search command can be invoked from one or both of the following locations:
+The search command is invoked from any one or both of the following locations:

 * The buttons at the bottom of the compose message area
 * By @mentioning in the command box

-When invoked from the compose message area, your user will have the option of sending the results to the conversation.
-When invoked from the command box, the user can interact with the resulting card, or copy it for use elsewhere.
+When invoked from the compose message area, the user sends the results to the conversation.
+When invoked from the command box, the user interacts with the resulting card, or copy it for use elsewhere.

 ## Add the command to your app manifest

-Now that you've decided how users will interact with your search command, it is time to add it to your app manifest.
-To do this you'll add a new `composeExtension` object to the top level of your app manifest JSON.
+To add the search command to your app manifest, you must add a new `composeExtension` object to the top level of your app manifest JSON.
 You can either do so with the help of App Studio, or manually.

 ### Create a command using App Studio

-The following steps assume you've already [created a messaging extension](~/messaging-extensions/how-to/create-messaging-extension.md).
+Follow the succeeding steps to create a command after [creating a messaging extension](~/messaging-extensions/how-to/create-messaging-extension.md).

 1. From the Microsoft Teams client, open **App Studio** and select the **Manifest Editor** tab.
-2. If you've already created your app package in App Studio, chose it from the list.
+2. If you have already created your app package in App Studio, choose it from the list.
 If not, you can import an existing app package.
 3. Select the **Add** button in the Command section.
 4. Choose **Allow users to query your service for information and insert that into a message**.
-5. Add a **Command Id** and a **Title**.
+5. Add a **Command ID** and a **Title**.
 6. Select where you want your search command to be triggered from.
 Selecting **message** does not currently alter the behavior of your search command.
 7. Add your search parameter.
 8. Select **Save**.

 ### Manually create a command

-To manually add your messaging extension search command to your app manifest, you need to add the following parameters to your `composeExtension.commands` array of objects.
+To manually add your messaging extension search command to your app manifest, you must add the following parameters to your `composeExtension.commands` array of objects.

 | Property name | Purpose | Required? | Minimum manifest version |
 |---|---|---|---|